India orders safety checks on Nestle's Maggi noodles

-MUMBAI/NEW DELHI (Reuters) - Food and Consumer Affairs Minister Ram Vilas Paswan on Wednesday ordered safety checks on Nestle India’s (NEST.NS) Maggi instant noodles after regional food inspectors said the test batches of the popular snack were found to contain dangerous levels of lead.
+MUMBAI/NEW DELHI, June 3 (Reuters) - India’s food minister on Wednesday ordered safety checks on Nestle India’s Maggi instant noodles after regional food inspectors said the test batches of the popular snack were found to contain dangerous levels of lead.

 The Swiss-based food giant has challenged the findings since the results of a first test in Uttar Pradesh hit the headlines last week.